 Yes.
 If he's not allowed to have something and he's in possession of it he can be charged.
 Contraband doe not just means drugs or weapons.
 If he's not allowed to have a particular food item or a magazine that could be considered contraband as well.

 The outcome depends on the facts of the case which should not be spelled out here.
 You should contact an experienced attorney to get their opinion.
 I have been involved in case like this where no one would testify consistently against the accused and therefore the case had to be dropped

 I have the affidavit in hand & can't seem to find a valid Cause of why a search warrant was ever issued not once but twice to the sheriff dept to search my home & arrest me.
 I was arrested two hours b4 the first warrant ever arrived.
-There was a second person arrested a month & half later in...
+There was a second person arrested a month &...
 Read more »

 You should be able to tell a lot by reading the affidavits that support the finding of probable cause for the warrants.
 Sometimes they are very sketchy and if their is a CI involved who is still working they may be very reluctant to provide the information they gave them.
 In discovery once the...Read more »